Howell's School, Llandaff: Academics

 Howell's is one of Wales's top performing independent schools.
 In 2011 it made the top 100 schools in the United Kingdom based on GCSE results and ranked first in Wales.

-Notable former pupils
+Notable alumnae

 Alumnae are known as Hywelians and are entitled membership of the Hywelian Guild.
 It was founded in 1906 by old girls and is also open to former staff members and teachers.